-Because of the unique characteristics of health care, Congress has required health care providers in certain instances to provide health care regardless of a patient's ability to pay.
-See Emergency Medical Treatment and Labor Act, 42 U.S.C. § 1395dd.
+Because of the unique characteristics of health care.
+Congress has required health care providers in certain instances to provide health care regardless of a patient's ability to pay.
+See Emergency Medical Treatment and Active Labor Act, 42 U.S.C. § 1395dd.
 The requirement to provide health care in certain instances, regardless of a patient's ability to pay, coupled with the high cost of health care, often results in the costs to provide care for uninsured and underinsured individuals being shifted to insured patients or government health programs.
 To provide uncompensated care for uninsured and underinsured patients, health care providers pass the costs onto other participants in the health insurance market, driving up insurance premiums, see Patient Protection and Affordable Care Act § 1501(a), and, thus, exacerbating problems of higher costs and worse health outcomes caused by the lack of affordable, quality health insurance.
 This cost-shifting is unique to the market for health care because, unlike an individual's decision not to buy a car or other consumer goods, third parties often bear the costs of an individual's decision to not buy health insurance.
+Costs to provide care for the uninsured and underinsured are also shifted to third parties even when individuals are not uninsured or underinsured by choice.
+For example, prior to the Affordable Care Act's ban on pre-existing condition exclusions and the prohibition of discrimination based on health status in determining insurance premium rates, cancer, diabetes, heart disease, and stroke patients and survivors who wanted and needed health insurance were often unable to obtain health insurance because they were denied coverage or could not find affordable and adequate health insurance to cover the care they needed to manage their chronic diseases.

-Congress found that the cost of providing uncompensated care to the uninsured was \$43 billion in 2008.
-See id. § 10106(a).
+Congress found that the cost of providing uncompensated care to the uninsured was \$43 billion in 2008.See id. § 10106(a).
 Based on the unique characteristics of the health care market, this cost must be shifted to other market participants.
 Congress also found that cost-shifting from providing uncompensated care resulted in increases to insurance premiums for families by over \$1,000 a year on average.
 Id.
 Moreover, this cost-shifting is neither transparent nor equitable.
 Regardless of whether an individual's decision about how to finance health care can be characterized as an "activity" or "inactivity," this unique cost-shifting that occurs in the market for health care has substantial economic effects that impact interstate commerce.
+See Seven Sky v.
+Holder, slip op at 33 ("It suffices for this case to recognize, as noted earlier, that the health insurance market is a rather unique one, both because virtually everyone will enter or affect it, and because the uninsured inflict a disproportionate harm on the rest of the market as a result of their later consumption of health care services.")

-II THE MINIMUM COVERAGE PROVISION IS NECESSARY AND PROPER TO IMPLEMENT THE AFFORDABLE CARE ACT'S BROADER REGULATORY SCHEME.
+II.
+THE MINIMUM COVERAGE PROVISION IS NECESSARY AND PROPER TO IMPLE-MENT THE AFFORDABLE CARE ACT'S BROADER REGULATORY SCHEME.

-Congress has the authority under the Commerce Clause to regulate interstate insurance markets.
-United States v.
-South-Eastern Underwriters Assn., 322 U.S. 533 (1944).
-See Appellants Br. at 30 (agreeing "that the healthcare delivery system in general and the healthcare insurance markets in particular fall within the Commerce Clause").
+As noted above, Congress indisputably has the authority under the Commerce Clause to regulate interstate insurance markets.
 Congress also has the authority under the Necessary and Proper Clause, U.S. Const. art.
 I, §8, cl.
 18, to use a "means that is rationally related to the implementation of a constitutionally enumerated power."
 United States v.
 Comstock, 130 S. Ct.
 1949, 1956 (2010).